PUERTO AYORA, ECUADOR — At first glance, the world's rarest creature looked just like a big boulder.

 Either way, the new find has researchers hoping they'll be able to identify more Pinta tortoises now living on Isabela—or at least tortoises that are partly descended from Lonesome George's extended family.
 If they can find both males and females with Pinta DNA, scientists will start a new breeding program to pass on as much of that unique DNA to tortoise hatchlings as possible.
 If they're really lucky, their breeding program may help the Pinta species survive.
 George, who seems completely uninterested in reproducing, would be off the hook.

 These tortoise hatchlings are a few years old.
 Here, they seek shelter from the heat at the Charles Darwin Research Station on Santa Cruz Island in the Galápagos.
-Researchers have bred these hatchlings in captivity and will release them into the wild
+Researchers have bred these hatchlings in captivity and will release them into the wild once they reach their fifth birthday.

 Caccone's group has done more than revive the hope of rescuing Pinta Island tortoises from the brink of extinction.
 Two years ago, the team also discovered a previously unknown species of tortoise on Santa Cruz Island, where most people in the Galápagos Islands live.
 The isolated population of about 100 tortoises still doesn't have a formal name.